Complaints Handling Policy

 We ensure that complaints are dealt with promptly, fairly and free of charge.

 You should first raise any concerns that you have about the handling of your case/complaint about this firm with the person dealing with your matter.
-If the matter cannot be resolved, you can raise a complaint with the firm’s Complaint’s Officer, Mr Steven Brooks.
-Should your complaint relate to Mr Brooks, the appropriate Complaints Officer is Mr Jonathan Whittle.
+If the matter cannot be resolved, you can raise a complaint with the firm’s Complaint’s Officer, Mr Jonathan Whittle.
+Should your complaint relate to Mr Whittle, the appropriate Complaints Officer is Mr Martyn Steele.

 If you have a complaint, please provide details of your complaint in writing, either by email or by post, marked for the attention of the Complaints Officer.